 In 1992 Stephen Swid, Allen & Co, Freddie Gershon, and Ira Smith acquired SESAC and marked the beginning of a new era for the company.
 In September 2015, SESAC acquired The Harry Fox Agency (HFA), the leading U.S. mechanical rights organization and positioned SESAC as the only music rights organization in the United States, with the ability to offer singular licenses for the works of its affiliated writers and publishers that aggregate both performance and mechanical rights.
 In February 2017, SESAC was acquired by Blackstone.

-Today SESAC represents thousands of music publishers and affiliates as well as the best film and television composers and hosts over 1 million songs in its repertoire.
+Today SESAC represents 15,000+ publishers and affiliates as well as the best film and television composers and hosts over 1.5 million songs in its repertoire.
 SESAC Music Group is a leader and innovator in global music licensing that administers public performance, mechanical, and other rights through its data, technology and services portfolio.
 SESAC Performing Rights, The Harry Fox Agency, Rumblefish, Audiam, and Mint Digital Services drive efficiency in licensing for music users and enhance value for writers, publishers, and composers by providing timely and efficient copyright administration, royalty collection and distribution.
 SESAC has offices in New York, Nashville, Los Angeles, London and Munich.